b-n/demystifying-unicode/pages/02-unicode.md

 <v-clicks>

-1. Reliance on code page/charmap defaults per system
-1. Code page duplication/lack of standardisation
-1. Concept of "Encoding" was lacking
-1. OEMs just did what they wanted
+1. Codepages/charmaps?
+System dependant
+1. Unique characters?
+Duplication everywhere
-1. Display more than one code page at a time?
+1. Display more than one codepage/charmap at a time? ␎␏␎␏␎␏␎␏
+1. Text from outside of Europe? :ha:

 </v-clicks>